MilesNovitch/MilesNovitch/README.md

   This course put more of an emphasis on the modeling side of data analytics.
 We were intoduced to a multitude of modeling techniques using Excel, such as multiple regression analysis, time series analysis, and simulation.
 We learned how these techniques could be used for forecasting, making better business decisions, and improving business processes.
 Our projects including performing a regression on research data, and performing a simulation on some ficticious road trip data.

   #### INFO 3100 (Automating Business Processes)
   This course was our first introduction to coding languages and focused on using Microsoft Excel and Python to support decision making for managers.
 Throughout, we learned how to automate tasks, such as reading/writing in, cleaning, formatting, and graphing data.
 This course was divided into two halves, with the first half focusing on VBA in Excel, and the second half focusing on Python.
 Within each language, we were taught how to utilize functions, objects, and methods to achieve the desired automation.
-Our first two projects consisted of reading in data from multiple files - one project being in VBA and the other in Python - and displaying the data in a neat and professional manner.
+Our first two projects consisted of reading in data from multiple files--one project being in VBA and the other in Python--and displaying the data in a neat and professional manner.
 The final project actually had us performing regressions and descriptive statistics through via entirely Python.

   #### INFO 3200 (Data Mining & Visualization)
   This course was really where we started delving into the collection and presentation of data.
 One of the biggest lessons I took away from this class was that you can have all the data in the world and spend time and energy to analyze it, but whatever you can derive from it is completely useless unless you can communicate your results to other people.
 The easiest and most universal way to communicate complex topics is through visualization, and luckily we have many tools at our disposal to present data and statistical results, and to perform prediction modeling storytelling through visual means.
 The tools we mainly focused on were JMP and Tableau, with JMP focusing more on modeling, and Tableau focusing more on storytelling.
 In addition, we were also introduced to some basic R and R Markdown to help us with creating models and simulations.
 Our projects included performing a number of modeling techniques on a ficticious data set to help make predictions, and creating a visual dashboard for a company that included graphs and predictive models.